Galvarino Apablaza: Early military training

+Leadership of the FPMR

-Son of Galvarino Apablaza Orrego and Luisa Guerra Urrutia.
-He was the leader of the Marxist-Leninist group FPMR, founded in 1983, as the armed wing of the Communist Party of Chile (PCCh).
-Its mission was to carry out guerrilla attacks against the Chilean military dictatorship of Augusto Pinochet and is named after Manuel Rodriguez, who is considered a hero in the war of the independence of Chile against Spain.
+He was the leader of the Marxist-Leninist group FPMR, founded in 1983 as the armed wing of the Communist Party of Chile (PCCh).
+Its mission was to carry out guerrilla attacks against the Chilean military dictatorship of Augusto Pinochet and it is named after Manuel Rodríguez, considered a hero of Chile's war of independence against Spain.

+Among his key lieutenants were Raúl Pellegrin and Juan Gutiérrez Fischmann (known as "el Chele"), the latter of whom had strong ties to Cuban leadership, as his father-in-law was Raúl Castro, brother of Fidel Castro.

+Apablaza returned clandestinely to Chile in early 1986 and integrated into the FPMR's political work, but after the discovery of the Carrizal Bajo arms shipment and the failure of the assassination attempt against Augusto Pinochet, he quickly returned to Cuba.
+He was not in the operational chain of command for either action.

+After Raúl Pellegrin's death in October 1988, Apablaza assumed full command of the FPMR-Autonomous (FPMR-A), the most radical faction of the movement, which had separated from the Communist Party the previous year.
+He directed the FPMR-A alongside "el Chele" and Mauricio Hernández Norambuena ("Ramiro").
+According to subsequent judicial investigations, it was within this leadership trio that the assassination of Senator Jaime Guzmán and the kidnapping of Cristián Edwards were planned — both occurring in 1991.

-After the fall of Pinochet's regime and the return to democracy in 1989, the organization broke up into two factions: the FPMR Party, which gave up the armed fight, and the FPMR-Autonomous, which continued armed activities.
-Some of the FPMR most recent attacks include the explosion of a building in which the American company Flour Daniel has offices (August 1994), an attempted bombing of a Kentucky Fried Chicken restaurant in Santiago (September 1993), an explosion near the Chinese Embassy in Santiago (May 1993), and a bombing of a meetinghouse of the LDS Church in Santiago (December 1992).
+After the fall of Pinochet's regime and Chile's return to democracy in 1989, the FPMR broke into two factions: the FPMR Party, which renounced armed struggle, and the FPMR-Autonomous, which continued its armed campaign.
+Some of the FPMR's subsequent attacks included the explosion of a building housing offices of the American company Fluor Daniel (August 1994), an attempted bombing of a Kentucky Fried Chicken restaurant in Santiago (September 1993), an explosion near the Chinese Embassy in Santiago (May 1993), and a bombing of an LDS Church meetinghouse in Santiago (December 1992).

+By the end of 2000, growing disagreements between Apablaza and other commanders who favored a more militarist line fractured the FPMR's leadership.
+In 2001, Apablaza publicly announced his departure from the organization in a letter to its membership, criticizing what he called an "operational mentality that seeks to defeat rather than to persuade," where "political effectiveness is associated with the operational character of the action and not with its thinking."
+Following his departure, he established a group called Identidad Rodriguista, through which he attempted to articulate his political ideas alongside former FPMR members.

-Apablaza participated in the kidnapping of the Brazilian advertising executive Washington Olivetto in 2001, according to Brazilian police authorities.
+Apablaza also participated in the kidnapping of Brazilian advertising executive Washington Olivetto in 2001, according to Brazilian police authorities.

-Charges
+Criminal charges

-He has been charged by the Chilean judge Hugo Dolmestch for the following crimes: the kidnapping of Cristian Edwards (son of Agustín Edwards Eastman, owner of the newspaper El Mercurio) and the assassination of Senator Jaime Guzmán.
+He has been charged by Chilean judge Hugo Dolmestch with the following crimes: the kidnapping of Cristián Edwards (son of Agustín Edwards Eastman, owner of the newspaper El Mercurio) and the assassination of Senator Jaime Guzmán.